-The Commissioner will not impose a monetary penalty if to do so would result in the Commissioner acting inconsistently with any of his statutory or public law duties.
-Nor will the Commissioner impose a monetary penalty if the contravention was discovered in the process of the Commissioner carrying out an Assessment on a data controller who has provided prior consent or following compliance with an Assessment Notice served under section 173 of the Coroners and Justice Act 2009.
+The Commissioner will not impose a monetary penalty if to do so would result in the Commissioner acting inconsistently with any of his statutory duties.
+Nor will the Commissioner impose a monetary penalty for serious contraventions of the Act if the contravention was discovered in the process of the Commissioner carrying out a voluntary assessment on a data controller under section 51(7) of the Act or following compliance with an assessment notice served under section 41A of the Act.